nex3/archipelago_rs/README.md

 This library uses a non-blocking style.
 The caller must manually poll for new events using `Connection.update` or `Client.update`.
-In exchange, the client never block on the network connection and so it can safely be used within a game's main loop without having to be run on a separate thread.
+In exchange, the client never blocks on the network connection and so it can safely be used within a game's main loop without having to be run on a separate thread.

 In most cases, messages from the server are surfaced to the caller as `Event`